mermaid-js/mermaid/README.md

 Look at graphDb.js for more details on that object.
 # Credits
 Many thanks to the [d3](http://d3js.org/) and [dagre-d3](https://github.com/cpettitt/dagre-d3) projects for providing the graphical layout and drawing libraries!
 Thanks also to the [js-sequence-diagram](http://bramp.github.io/js-sequence-diagrams) project for usage of the grammar for the sequence diagrams.

+*Mermaid was created by Knut Sveidqvist for easier documentation.*